scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/multi-object_delete.rst

 ````````

 The response includes a DeleteResult element that includes a Deleted element for
-the item that Zenko successfully deleted and an Error element that Zenko did not
+the item that XDM   successfully deleted and an Error element that XDM    did not
 delete because the user didn’t have permission to delete the object.

 .. code::